herecomesfed/frontend-quiz-app/README.md

 ### What I learned

 In this challenge, I aimed to find a robust solution using Vanilla JS to push my boundaries in a demanding front-end application.

-I will keep refactoring this code and I'll try to add some new features.
+I'll' keep refactoring this code and I'll try to add some new features.

 I successfully tackled the issue of instances of '<' in the text, ensuring they were not interpreted as HTML tags by using `replace(/</g, "&lt;")`

 At first, I was uncertain about how to approach the problem since I am currently studying Regex and needed to conduct research.
 I am pleased with the final outcome.

 ```js